Without Obligation.

 Therapy

 Next, it’s vital to treat any underlying problems that may be contributing to AUD.
 Problems such as trauma, mental illness, and stress could be a factor in why someone develops an alcohol addiction.
 Thus, seeking treatment in the form of therapy or counseling helps address these underlying issues.
-In addition, therapy plays a crucial role in learning how to cope with alcohol dependency symptoms and maintain a sober lifestyle in a healthy manner.
-A support group like Alcoholics Anonymous (AA) can also be an effective treatment for people with alcohol use disorder.

 Resources